pillowlab/VLR-STRF/README.md

 Further examples on how to use the code are provided in the demos folder.

 ## References:
 [1] L Duncker, JW Pillow.
 Scalable variational inference for low-rank spatio-temporal receptive fields.
-In prep.
+Neural Computation.
+2023.

 [2] M Sahani, and J F Linden.
 Evidence optimization techniques for estimating stimulus-response functions.
 Advances in neural information processing systems.
 2003.